-Estradiol.
+Estradiol (systemic).
 This type of estrogen, normally produced during the reproductive years, is available in many brand-name oral and transdermal preparations.
 Oral estradiol is available in a number of FDA-approved brand-name products, including Femtrace, Estrace, Gynodiol and generic estradiol.
 Transdermal patches include Alora, Climara, Esclim, Estraderm and Vivelle.
 An ultra–low-dose estrogen patch, Menostar, is approved for prevention of osteoporosis.
-Estradiol gel (EstroGel) is a transdermal gel; Estrasorb is a transdermal estradiol lotion.
-Femring is a vaginal ring that provides estradiol acetate as full-dose systemic estrogen therapy.
-Estring is a vaginal ring that releases very low levels of estradiol and is used only for local vaginal therapy.
-Vagifem vaginal tablets provide extremely low doses of estradiol for local estrogen therapy.
+Estradiol gel (EstroGel) is an FDA-approved bio-identical estradiol in a transdermal gel; Estrasorb is a transdermal estradiol lotion.

 Estrone.
 This is the predominant natural hormone in menopausal women and is a product of the metabolism of estradiol.
 Some forms of estrone are present in conjugated and esterified estrogen preparations, as well as in combination with piperazine.